Edwin Poots opens up on UUP leader's joke about his wife and brothel

-An emotional DUP MLA Edwin Poots opens up on UUP leader Doug Beattie’s joke about his wife and brothel
+An emotional DUP MLA Edwin Poots opens up on UUP leader Doug Beattie’s ‘joke’ about a brothel and his wife

 DUP MLA Edwin Poots has said a joke about his wife and a brothel from UUP leader Doug Beattie “demeans women in general” and also “one woman in particular...my wife and my children’s mother”.